Usability ‘guru’ Jakob Nielsen says we should ignore responsive websites and build separate apps instead. Seriously?

 He believes Responsive Web Design(RWD) is not fit for purpose.
 Maybe he doesn’t understand it.
 To be fair, this year even web developers have been falling out of love with RWD.

 Ground-Breaking Responsive Web Design

 Oh oh.
-Sounds like Jakob is in need of some technical education!
+Sounds like Jakob is in need of some education!
 Jakob, please go to your first lesson in the grey box.